astronomer/docs/astro/ci-cd.md

 ### GitHub Actions (Multiple Branches)

 The following setup can be used to create a multi-branch CI/CD pipeline using GitHub Actions.
+A multi-branch pipeline makes can be used to test DAGs in a development Deployment and promote them to a production Deployment.
 The finished pipeline would deploy your code to Astro as demonstrated in the following diagram:

 ![Diagram showing how a multibranch CI/CD pipeline works](/img/docs/multibranch.png)

 This setup assumes the following prerequisites:

 - You have both a `dev` and `main` branch of an Astro project hosted in a single GitHub repository.
-- You have respective `dev` and `prod` Deployments on Astro where you deploy your GitHub branches.
+- You have respective `dev` and `prod` Deployments on Astro where you deploy the code in your GitHub branches.
 - You have unique [Deployment API keys and secrets](api-keys.md) for both of your Deployments.

 1. Set the following as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):